Erik-White/actions-test-python/docs/index.md

 # actions-test-python
-Testing out GitHub actions with a minimal Python package
+Testing out GitHub actions with a minimal Python package.